‘Days Of Our Lives’ Weekly Preview Spoilers: Pregnant Allie Comes To Salem, Claire Gets Sneaky

 Allie seems to have run away from her mother and is heavily pregnant.
 In the clip, she asks Eric and Nicole to keep her secret, and not to tell her mother, Sami (Alison Sweeney).

-The baby would technically be Will’s niece or nephew, but since Allie doesn’t want to keep the child and he and Sonny have made the decision to adopt a baby the situation could work out perfectly for all.
+The baby would technically be Will’s niece or nephew, but since Allie doesn’t want to keep the child, and Will and Sonny have made the decision to adopt a baby, the situation could work out perfectly for all.

 However, Sami is said to be coming back to town, and she will likely have something to say about everything when and if she finds out about Allie’s pregnancy.